Araneta City: Transportation

 There are two elevated rail stations serving the area; the MRT Line 3 and the LRT Line 2 Araneta Center-Cubao stations.
-The area also serves as a terminal for jeepneys, BEEP Jeepneys, and UV Express vehicles serving the nearby areas of Quezon City, Marikina, the Province of Rizal (namely Antipolo, Cainta, San Mateo, Montalban, Taytay, and Angono), Manila, Pasig, and San Juan.
-The city also caters two bus terminals, the Araneta City Bus Terminal and the Araneta City Busport, servicing passengers going to Central Luzon, Southern Luzon, the Bicol Region, the Visayas Provinces and the Mindanao Provinces.
+The area also serves as a terminal for jeepneys, BEEP Jeepneys, and UV Express vehicles serving the nearby areas within Metro Manila and the province of Rizal, such as the former Araneta City Bus Station, which is currently occupied by BEEP Jeepneys, Modern Jeeps and UV Express operators.
+UV Express vehicles bound for selected destinations in Laguna, such as San Pedro, Balibago, Santa Rosa, and Santa Rosa are also available located at the Center Avenue row.

+The city also caters a bus terminal, the Araneta City Busport, servicing local and long-distance passengers going to provinces in both Central Luzon and Southern Luzon.
 The area around the complex also serves as a transport terminal for other jeepneys and provincial buses serving nearby cities and provincial areas around the country.
+Buses also connect the area to selected rationalized bus routes under bus route numbers 51 (bound for Valenzuela Gateway Complex), and 55 (bound for San Pedro Pacita Complex).
+Buses bound to Antipolo, Bulakan, Bulacan and under bus route 61 bound for Dasmariñas-Robinsons Dasmariñas are also located along the Farmers Plaza Bus Stop, located along EDSA while plans are also being laid out to construct a bus stop to cater buses from the EDSA Busway.

-Araneta also offers the UBE Express Premium Point-to-Point Airport Bus Service, which connects Araneta City to Manila International Airport and SM Mall of Asia, as well as a free E-shuttle services from Ali Mall, up to the Line 2 Araneta Center-Cubao Station-Gateway Mall Concourse.
-The free E-shuttle services began operations on June 20, 2009, and were temporarily suspended in the aftermath of the COVID-19 pandemic in the Philippines.
-The E-shuttle service were revived in November 2022.
+Aside from provincial destinations, the Araneta City Busport also offers local routes within Metro Manila and Bulacan, as well as the UBE Express Premium Point-to-Point Airport Bus Service, which connects Araneta City to Manila International Airport.
+The complex also offers a free E-shuttle services from Ali Mall, up to the LRT 2-Gateway Mall Concourse, as well as to Gateway Mall 2 and vice versa.
+The free E-shuttle services began operations on June 20, 2009, and were temporarily suspended in March 2020 in the aftermath of the COVID-19 pandemic in the Philippines.
+The E-shuttle service were returned to service in November 2022.

-On February 09, 2023, the older bus terminal would be razed down by fire, and has caused a ₱245 million damage, and has reignited a few hours later, before being fully watered down a few hours later.
-The fire also temporarily delayed a PBA match between Terrafirma and Blackwater.
-The jeepneys servicing the terminal were temporarily located within Aurora Boulevard and P. Tuazon Boulevard.
+In the afternoon of February 9, 2023, the Araneta City Bus Terminal was razed down by fire.
+The following day, at 12:00 noon, the fire has once again reignited and was placed on first alarm, before being fully watered down a few hours later.
 Two days later, on February 11, 2023, jeepney operations within the terminal were revived and once again have resumed operations.